aupendu/progressive-dehaze/model_dir/README.md

-Put models in this folder
+## Put pre-trained models in this folder